SAEmanuel/Shodrone_ISEP/docs/planning/sprint3/EAPLI/US317 - Mark show proposal as accepted/03.design/README.md

 Domain-Driven Design (DDD) Patterns
 - Application Service
-  AcceptShowProposalController serves as an application service that coordinates validation, state transitions, and persistence logic.
+  AcceptProposalAndCreateShowController serves as the application service orchestrating all domain operations involved in proposal acceptance and show creation.
 - Repository
-  ShowProposalRepository provides an abstraction over data storage, ensuring decoupling from the data layer.
-- Factory
-  ShowProposal is the aggregate root representing the entire proposal entity, owning its identity, status, and business logic.
+  ShowProposalRepository and ShowRepository abstract data access and provide persistence operations for proposals and shows, respectively.
 - Aggregate Root
-  ShowProposalId and Status are implemented as immutable value objects that encapsulate validation and behavior of identifiers and states.
+  ShowProposal is the aggregate root representing the full state of a proposal, including its current status and associated show request.
+- Value Objects
+  ShowProposalStatus is an enumeration-based value object encapsulating valid state transitions and business rules for a proposal.
+- Validation Controller
+  VerifyShowProposalStatusController acts as a validation helper to encapsulate the eligibility check for the show proposal.